 Vance's Year in Review

-2016 proved very interesting for me.
-I'd been living in Mexico City for a year; a somewhat impulsive move that luckily turned out to be a good decision.
+2016 proved interesting for me.
+I'd been living in Mexico City for a year; a somewhat impulsive move that luckily turned out to be a good one.
 It was also the first year that I was able to fully cover my expenses with online income.